google/zerocopy/README.md

 ## Disclaimer

-Disclaimer: Zerocopy is not an officially supported Google product.
+Disclaimer: This is not an officially supported Google product.